pbastowski/angular2-now/README.md

 import {Component, View, Inject, bootstrap, Options} from 'angular2now';
 ```

-### Usage with Meteor
+### With Meteor

 With Meteor 1.2 you will be using `angular2-now` in combination with `angular-meteor`, whose package name is simply `angular`. `angular-meteor` automatically includes `pbastowski:angular-babel`, which provides ES6 (ES2015) support.
 So, there is no need for you to add Babel to your Meteor project explicitly.
 You can also use TypeScript, if you want, by adding the package `pbastowski:typescript` to your project.

 #### Meteor and SystemJS module loader

 SystemJS support is provided by adding the package `pbastowski:systemjs` to your project.
-Make sure to read the [README](https://github.com/pbastowski/angular-meteor-babel) for `pbastowski:angular-babel` to understand:
+Make sure to read the [README](https://github.com/pbastowski/angular-meteor-babel/tree/meteor1.2) for `pbastowski:angular-babel` to understand:
 - how to enable SystemJS support and
 - how `angular-babel` names SystemJS modules in your project